grafana/mimir/docs/sources/mimir/manage/monitor-grafana-mimir/collecting-metrics-and-logs.md

 ### Service discovery

-The Agent configuration relies on Kubernetes service discovery and Pod labels to constrain the collected metrics and logs to ones that are strictly related to the Grafana Mimir deployment.
-If you are deploying Grafana Mimir on something other than Kubernetes, then replace the `kubernetes_sd_configs` block with a block from the [Agent configuration](/docs/agent/latest/configuration/) that can discover the Mimir processes.
+The Grafana Alloy configuration relies on Kubernetes service discovery and Pod labels to constrain the collected metrics and logs to ones that are strictly related to the Grafana Mimir deployment.
+If you are deploying Grafana Mimir on something other than Kubernetes, then replace the `discovery.kubernetes` component with another component from the [Alloy configuration](https://grafana.com/docs/alloy/latest/reference/components) that can discover the Mimir processes.

 ### Collect metrics and logs via Grafana Alloy